 The main problem was experienced on the home page, when entering a search request and when applying filters.
 The experience was so unpleasant that it frustrated its users leading to them giving up on their search.

-“It’s quite a task to get good information and if you first have to read a manual to be able to use the system completely and correctly, it is heavily demotivating.”
+“It’s quite the task to get good information and if you first have to read a manual to be able to use the system correctly, it is heavily demotivating.”

 – Joost Spijkers (22)

 I conclude that all searching possibilities are present on the site.
 In comparison with other databases, it transcends itself by the ability to extract from multiple databases gather information in one place.
 Which simultaneously forms the problem.
 Since it has all the functionalities and filter types in one place, it has become a mess with difficult terminology.